-This year the Oxford Street Christmas Lights will be returning on the 2nd November.
+This year the Oxford Street Christmas Lights will be returning on Thursday 2nd November 2023.
 They’ve already been strung up as of the end of September, ready to be switched on and illuminate the skies in a matter of weeks.

 Whilst in previous years we’ve seen minor celebrities turning on the iconic Oxford Street Christmas lights – it appears that this year there won’t be one.
 We’ll keep this article updated with any updates on this however.